How to Make a Strong Cup of Tea

 The other option is BOP Tea, which tastes naturally stronger due to the production methods applied to its making.

 Whatever you opt for, be sure to choose The Kent and Sussex Tea and Coffee Company.
-We pack every Loose Leaf Tea, Tisane and Coffee fresh to order, ensuring not only quality but also consistency.
+We pack every Loose Leaf Tea, Tisane and Coffee Beans fresh to order, ensuring not only quality but also consistency.
 What more could you want from your morning cuppa?